A concept topic describes a specific idea, object or process.

 When to Use Concept Topic

 Use this topic type in the following cases:

 - If you want to introduce a solution or feature, and to describe its capabilities.

 - If you want to describe a deployment scenario.

-- If you want to describe an infrastructure component.
+- If you want to describe an architecture component.

 - If you want to explain how a solution feature or process works.

 - If you want to support a task topic that describes a complex procedure.

 A procedure is considered to be complex if one or more of the following conditions are met: